Credits: Vox España / Wikimedia Commons — CC0 (public domain).

 The appeal ruling can take several paths.

-- Acquit totally or partially, if the court considers the constitutive elements are not met.
+- Acquit totally or partially, if the court considers that the constituent elements are not met.

-- Confirm the guilt found at first instance, adjusting the sentence: length of ineligibility, prison quantum, fine amount, adaptation.
+- Confirm the guilt found at first instance, adjusting the penalty: duration of ineligibility, length of prison, amount of the fine, adaptations.

-- Harsher or lighter sanctions, including on a decisive point: the provisional enforcement.
+- Harden or lighten the sanctions, including on a decisive point: the provisional enforcement.

 These scenarios are not bets.
-They are possible branches of a procedure.
+They are the possible branches of a procedure.

 A Case About Public Funds, A Case About Trust

-Beyond names, the case questions a simple principle: the misuse of public funds.
+Beyond the names, the case questions a simple principle: the use of public money.
 Here, it concerns European funds.
 Their destination is precise.
 Justice must say whether it was respected.

-It is also a case about democratic trust.
-When an elected official is accused, the public quickly suspects a political trial.
-When a party denounces the judges, the public quickly suspects avoidance.
-The procedure moves forward in between, with its rules, deadlines and safeguards.
+It is also a matter of democratic trust.
+When an elected official is accused, public opinion quickly suspects a political trial.
+When a party denounces the judges, public opinion quickly suspects evasion.
+The procedure, for its part, moves forward in the middle, with its rules, deadlines, and safeguards.

-By summer, the final arguments and last hearings will close the chapter of the adversarial debate.
-Then will come deliberation.
+By summer, the pleadings and final hearings will close the chapter of the adversarial debate.
+Then will come deliberation time.

-One certainty, for now: on February 3, 2026, the public prosecutor stated its requests.
-And the Court of Appeal alone will write what follows.
+One certainty, for now: on February 3, 2026, the public prosecutor made its requests.
+And the Court of Appeal alone will write what comes next.